 These are relatively easy, so we’ve grouped them together.

 The Year is the year of RELEASE for the version of the recording.
 If the song is unreleased, the Year will be the current year.

 BPM (beats per minute) is the tempo of the song.
 This is usually known at the time of creation, but if stuck, you can use a metronome to help find the BPM.
-Digital tools can help find the average BPM of songs which change tempo.
+Digital tools can help find the average BPM of songs that change tempo.

 Although created for a different use, we use the Grouping metadata to help us identify rightsholder information.

 Grouping is another of the more ‘tricky’ fields of metadata.

 Where Composer helped identify the splits of the writers, Grouping helps identify the owners of the copyrights.

 There are 2 primary copyrights involved with every recording of a song:

 Publishing: This copyright protects the ownership and use of the composition and lyrics of a song.

 Master Right: This copyright protects ownership and use of the recording of a song.